YahuanShi/Academic-Projects/README.md

 # Academic Projects

 This repository contains a curated collection of academic projects and assignments from my coursework at TU Berlin and Politecnico di Milano.
-The projects cover a range of topics including robotics, machine learning, deep learning, finite element methods, control systems, and data analytics.
+The projects cover a range of topics including robotics, machine learning, deep learning, computer vision, control systems, data analytics, and computational mechanics.

-## 📘 Completed Courses
+## Completed Courses

 - [`Machine-Learning`](./Machine-Learning): Core machine learning assignments and mini-projects.
 - [`Deep-Learning`](./Deep-Learning): Projects exploring CNNs, RNNs, and optimization techniques.